Serving the greater Cache Valley and SE Idaho Areas

 Is That Deal Legit or a Scam?

-Recently on Facebook, there have been multiple posts in various local groups that have touted an amazing deal when it comes to cleaning your air ducts.
-Some members of those groups after digging deeper into the person posting found little to no legitimacy to their business or deal.
-Ultimately determining it was most likely a scam.
-A lemon of a deal.
+Recently on Facebook, there have been multiple posts in various local groups that have touted amazing deals on cleaning your air ducts.
+After digging deeper into these claims, some members of those groups found little to no legitimacy to their business or deal.
+They were running a scam, tricking people out of their money.
+How can you avoid these scammers?
+A little knowledge will do the trick.

 Fake Businesses Are A New Scam